Generalized Igusa functions and ideal growth in nilpotent Lie rings: Introduction

-Some of the members of the family of Lie rings $\mfL$ have previously been studied with regards to related counting problems, each leading to a different class of zeta functions.
-We mention specifically four such classes: first, the \emph{subring zeta function} of a (class-$2$-nilpotent Lie) ring~$\mcL$, enumerating the finite index subrings of~$\mcL$; second, the \emph{proisomorphic zeta function} of~$G(\mcL)$, the finitely generated nilpotent group associated to $\mcL$ via the Mal'cev correspondence, enumerating the subgroups of finite index of $G(\mcL)$ whose profinite completions are isomorphic to the one of $G(\mcL)$; third, the \emph{representation zeta function} of $G(\mcL)$, enumerating the twist-isoclasses of complex irreducible representations of $G(\mcL)$; fourth, the \emph{class number zeta function} of $G(\mcL)$, enumerating the class numbers (i.e.\ numbers of conjugacy classes) of congruence quotients of this group (see \cite{Lins1/18}).
+Some of the members of the family of Lie rings $\mfL$ have previously been studied in the context of related counting problems, each leading to a different class of zeta functions.
+We mention specifically four such classes: first, the \emph{subring zeta function} of a (class-$2$-nilpotent Lie) ring~$\mcL$, enumerating the finite index subrings of~$\mcL$; second, the \emph{proisomorphic zeta function} of~$G(\mcL)$, the finitely generated nilpotent group associated to $\mcL$ via the Mal'cev correspondence, enumerating the subgroups of finite index of $G(\mcL)$ whose profinite completions are isomorphic to that of $G(\mcL)$; third, the \emph{representation zeta function} of $G(\mcL)$, enumerating the twist-isoclasses of complex irreducible representations of $G(\mcL)$; fourth, the \emph{class number zeta function} of $G(\mcL)$, enumerating the class numbers (i.e.\ numbers of conjugacy classes) of congruence quotients of this group (see \cite{Lins1/19}).

 The subring zeta functions of the Grenham Lie rings $\mfg_{1,d}$ were computed in \cite{VollBLMS/06}.
 Those of the free class-$2$-nilpotent Lie rings $\mff_{2,d}$ are largely unknown, apart from $d=2$ (\cite{GSS/88}) and $d=3$ (\cite[Theorem~2.16]{duSWoodward/08}, due to G.\ Taylor).
-The proisomorphic zeta functions of the members of a combinatorially defined class of groups that includes the Grenham groups $G(\mfg_{1,d})$ were computed in \cite{BermanKlopschOnn/18}, their normal zeta functions in \cite{Voll/19}.
-The representation zeta functions of the free class-$2$-nilpotent groups $F_{2,d}=G(\mff_{2,d})$ were computed in \cite[Theorem~B]{StasinskiVoll/14}, the ones of the groups $G(\mfg_{d,d'})$ in \cite[Theorem~A]{Zordan/17}.
-The class number zeta functions of the groups $F_{2,d}$ and $G(\mfg_{d,d})$ may be found in \cite[Corollary~1.5]{Lins2/18}.
+The proisomorphic zeta functions of the members of a combinatorially defined class of groups that includes the Grenham groups $G(\mfg_{1,d})$ were computed in \cite{BermanKlopschOnn/18}, their normal zeta functions in \cite{Voll/20}.
+Moreover, {\emph{all}} Euler factors of the proisomorphic zeta functions of $G(\mathfrak{f}_{2,d}(\mathcal{O}))$ and $G(\mathfrak{h}_d(\mathcal{O}))$, where $\mathcal{O}$ is an arbitrary number ring, as well as of the base extensions to $\mathcal{O}$ of the groups considered in~\cite{BermanKlopschOnn/18} and some other families of nilpotent groups of unbounded class, were computed in~\cite{BGS/22}.
+The representation zeta functions of the free class-$2$-nilpotent groups $F_{2,d}(\mcO) =G(\mff_{2,d}(\mcO))$ were computed in \cite[Theorem~B]{StasinskiVoll/14}, those of the groups $G(\mfg_{d,d'}(\mcO))$ in \cite[Theorem~A]{Zordan/17}.
+In these cases, not only is there a fine Euler decomposition, but the rational function realizing the fine Euler factors is independent of $\mcO$ and of the prime.
+The class number zeta functions of the groups $F_{2,d}(\mcO)$ and $G(\mfg_{d,d}(\mcO))$, which may be found in \cite[Corollary~1.5]{Lins2/20}, satisfy the same properties.

+Combinatorial structures similar to those employed in the present article were also used in~\cite{RV/19}.
+In that paper, they were used to produce explicit formulae for zeta functions enumerating conjugacy classes of the cographical groups defined in~\cite[\S3.4]{RV/19}.